Ensure trust with CEO reputation

 4. As CEO tell the truth

-It is important in this context that you are always sincere: that is, you should (basically) put all the facts, facts and opinions on the table.
+Important in this context is that you are always sincere: that is, that you basically put all the facts, facts and opinions on the table.
 Ask yourself:

 - How transparent do you communicate?